Heisei Haizanhei Sumire-chan

 (平成敗残兵☆すみれちゃん, Heisei Haizanhei Sumire-chan) is a Japanese manga series written and illustrated by Satomi U. It was originally published as a one-shot in March 2023, before beginning serialization in Kodansha's Weekly Young Magazine in January 2024.
-The series has been compiled into seven volumes as of September 2025.
+The series has been compiled into eleven volumes as of August 2026.

 Plot

 The series follows Sumire Tōjō, a 31-year-old former idol who lives alone after leaving the entertainment industry.
 When her cousin Yūsei encourages her to become a doujin idol and sell a self-published photobook, she is initially hesitant.
 However, she decides to go along with his plan given how financially lucrative it could be.